 Why I am Running for State Representative

-I want our kids and our grandkids to grow up in a world that is better than our own.
+I am running for the 21st Ohio House District for the Ohio House of Representatives because I want our kids and our grandkids to grow up in a world that is better than our own.

 Each generation hopes to pass on a strong and healthy legacy.
 Each generation wants to hand down a world of greater hope, understanding, and opportunity.
 I want our generation to do the same thing.